Born: 02/09/1988

 NEWS & ARTICLES ABOUT OVTCHAROV

-Dimitrij Ovtcharov was born 2 September, 1988 in Kyiv, Soviet Union (now Ukraine).
+Dimitrij Ovtcharov was born 2 September, 1988 in Kiev, Soviet Union (now Ukraine).
 He is a son of a former Soviet table tennis player Mikhail Ovtcharov.

 The German international is a former World Ranking leader.
 Ovtcharov has compered in four Olympic Games and twice have reached the final in the teams event.
 He is a 10-time European champion – 8 times in team and twice in singles event.
 In 2017, Ovtcharov won the World Cup in Lüttich.
 He has won 5 Europe Top 16 titles in his career.
 On the national level, Ovtcharov is a 3-time German champion – twice in doubles and once, in singles event.
-On the professional circuit, Ovtcharov has won 13 titles in singles and one title in doubles event.
-On the club level, the former World Ranking leader has won 2 German Bundesliga titles, one Belgian Superdivision title and 7 Russian Premier League titles.
-He also won the Champions League 5 times.
+On the professional circuit, Ovtcharov has won 14 titles in singles and two titles in doubles event.
+On the club level, the former World Ranking leader has won 7 Russian Premier League titles, two German Bundesliga titles, as well as one Belgian Superdivision and Greek A1 League title.
+Ovtcharov also won the Champions League 5 times.

 OLYMPIC GAMES